 E422 History of Economic Analysis (3 cr.)
 P: E321.
 Development of the classical analytical models of Ricardo and Marx, and the neoclassical models of general and partial equilibrium.
-Survey of special topics: population, international economics, unemployment, capital theory, etc.

-E424 Welfare, Justice, and Freedom (3 cr.)
+Survey of special topics: population, international economics, unemployment, capital theory, etc. E424 Welfare, Justice, and Freedom (3 cr.)
 P: junior standing or consent of instructor.
-Examination of the three title concepts;

-relation between economics and ethics; major thinkers such as the utilitarians; contractarians such as Rawls, Nozick, Buchanan, Knight, Hayek, Friedman, Schumpeter.
+Examination of the three title concepts; relation between economics and ethics; major thinkers such as the utilitarians; contractarians such as Rawls, Nozick, Buchanan, Knight, Hayek, Friedman, Schumpeter.

+E427 Marxian Economics: Exposition and Critique (3 cr.)
+P: junior standing.
+Marx and the mainstream of economic thought from the classics to the present.
+Marxian economic models and concepts.
+The Marxian system: criticisms, "revisionism," and the modern significance of Marxian economics.
 E429 Marshall and Keynes (3 cr.)
 P: E321, E322.
-Marshall's and Keynes' original economic models and their development; their views on scientific methodology; their social philosophies and contributions to public discussion and policy.
+Marshall's and Keynes' original economic models and their development, their views on scientific methodology, their social philosophies and contributions to public discussion and policy.
 Seminar restricted to 15 students.

 E430 International Economics (3 cr.)
 P: E321.
-Gains from trade, relation between factor rentals and goods prices, distributional effects of trade, tariff policy and quantitative interferences, trade problems of developing countries, discrimination and customs unions, balance-of-payments adjustment via prices and incomes, exchange rate policy, role of international reserves.
-I Sem.
+Gains from trade, relation between factor rentals and goods prices, distributional effects of trade, tariff policy and quantitative interferences, trade problems of developing countries, discrimination and customs unions, balance-of-payments adjustment via prices and incomes, exchange rate policy, role of international reserves I Sem.
 E445 Collective Bargaining: Practice and Problems (3 cr.)
 P: E340 or consent of instructor.
-Collective bargaining in contemporary economy; economic, social, and legal problems involved in negotiating; administration of collective bargaining agreement through grievance procedure and arbitration.
+Collective bargaining in contemporary economy, economic, social, and legal problems involved in negotiating; administration of collective bargaining agreement through grievance procedure and arbitration.
 I Sem.